davebyrne222/simple-cli/README.md

 - Test directly then codify:
     - First run a command in your shell, then copy it into `exec` and parameterize with `{{ ... }}`.
 - Start interactive:
-    - If you’re unsure about argument names or defaults, try `olcs -i`.
+    - If you’re unsure about argument names or defaults, try `scli -i`.

 ---